MandiYang/MYgames/README.md

 # MYgames
-MYgames is a simple python games to play.
+MYgames have some simple python games to play.

 Install package py running on terminal or command prompt: